Stripe Logo

 • Champion a technology-forward approach to financial crime risk management — leveraging AI tools, self-serve data analytics, and model governance best practices to improve how risk is detected, monitored, and managed at Stripe

-• Stay informed on industry practices and regulatory developments; represent Stripe's sanctions and AML programs to regulators, bank and network partners, and external auditors
+• Stay informed on industry practices and regulatory developments and represent our sanctions and AML programs to regulators, bank and network partners, and external auditors

 We're looking for someone who meets the minimum requirements to be considered for the role.
 If you meet these requirements, you are encouraged to apply.
 The preferred qualifications are a bonus, not a requirement.